skyvers/skyve-dev-guide/_pages/views.md

 </tabPane>
 ```

-In the above example, the view declaration includes components on each of the tabs, with the final tab mixing a component and other widgets.
+In the above example, the view declaration includes components on each of the tabs, with the final tab mixing a component and a *map* widgets.

-The component widget has the following attributes:
+The component has the following attributes:

 Attribute | Description
 ----------|------------